Track and Trace for Governments

 What Is Track and Trace?

-Track and trace technology is a versatile system to monitor the movement of products as they progress through various stages of the supply chain.
+Track and Trace technology is a versatile system to monitor the movement of products as they progress through various stages of the supply chain.
 It can be used for quality control and brand protection, which makes it a valuable tool for brand owners, manufacturers, and government entities.

-It helps curb the underground market, boosts tax revenue, safeguards brands against counterfeits, and shields consumers from substandard products.
+Track and Trace helps curb the underground market, boosts tax revenue, safeguards brands against counterfeits, and shields consumers from substandard products.
 Yet, when mishandled, its application poses challenges for both government and business.

 This technology can be broken down into two modules:

-• Tracking involves the continuous monitoring of a product’s journey from its origin through different points in the supply chain.
+- Tracking involves the continuous monitoring of a product’s journey from its origin through different points in the supply chain.

-• Tracing focuses on identifying the product’s exact place of origin.
+- Tracing focuses on identifying the product’s exact place of origin.
 Essentially, it is pinpointing where it was manufactured.

-The implementation typically includes adding secure and unique markings to products.
 These markings convey essential information — the product’s manufacturer, its place of origin, target market, the verification of tax payments, production and expiry dates, quality certificates, and any other relevant information.

-Each product is assigned a unique and protected identifier, similar to a serial number.
 Additionally, there are robust security features integrated to deter counterfeiting, which makes it extremely challenging to replicate or forge these markings.

 How Does Track and Trace Work?

-Manufacturers and importers kickstart the traceability process by registering on the national platform, detailing their products, and requesting unique codes.
+- Manufacturers and importers kickstart the traceability process by registering on the national platform, detailing their products, and requesting unique codes.

-These codes become a product’s legal identity called ‘product passports’, and any item lacking them is deemed unauthorised.
-The codes, once applied, undergo activation on the production line through a camera, and this activation event is swiftly reported to the central system.
+- The codes, once applied, undergo activation on the production line through a camera, and this activation event is swiftly reported to the central system.

-As products journey through the supply chain, their every move is recorded and relayed to the central system, which creates a comprehensive trail.
+- As products journey through the supply chain, their every move is recorded and relayed to the central system, which creates a comprehensive trail.

-Track and trace implementation can happen at two levels: the company level and the state level.
+Track and Trace implementation can happen at two levels: the company level and the state level.

 At the company level, traceability solutions are often initiated by well-established brands in FCMG, pharmaceuticals, tobacco and beer industry.
 The main goal here is to protect products from counterfeiting and build customer trust and loyalty.